walchko/github-blog/source/blog/linux-raspbian/Serial-Port-Comm.md

+---
-# Using the Serial Port from the Command Line
+title: Using the Serial Port from the Command Line
+---

 ![](pics/serial-screen.png)